 In some cases, the above steps may not work.
 If that’s your case, you can try disabling Game DVR by modifying the registry.

 Note: Follow the steps below carefully as modifying registry incorrectly can cause serious system issues.
-Before you modify the registry, it’s recommended you back up the registry first, so you can restore it in case any issue occurs.
+Before you modify the registry, it’s recommended you back up the registry first (learn how to back up registry), so you can restore it in case any issue occurs.

 If you know what you’re doing, just try the following two methods:

 1) Open Run box.

 2) Type “Regedit” into the Run box and click OK to open Registry Editor.

 4) Double-click on GameDVR_Enabled and change the DWORD value from 1 to 0.
 If you’d like to turn it on back later, you can change the value back to 1.